Community Counseling Clinics: A First-Timer’s Guide

 For More Information

-For more information about what getting an assessment is like, and what you can expect the first few times you meet with a therapist, you can read our article “What to Expect from Your First Few Therapy Sessions.”
+For more information about what getting an assessment is like and what you can expect the first time you meet with a therapist, you can read our article “Your First Therapy Session: A Survival Guide.”

 Therapists who work at community counseling agencies and therapists in private practice work in the same field and receive the same training and education.
-Most states require therapists to be licensed—or under the supervision of a licensed therapist and actively working toward licensure—to practice regardless of whether they’re practicing independently or at an agency.

 Many therapists start their careers at community counseling agencies where they can work toward licensure.
-(Most states allow therapists to get their license after completing a graduate program and 2-3 years of supervised clinical experience.)
 This means you may be more likely to get a new or pre-licensed therapist at a community counseling agency.
-(Though community agencies also often have veteran therapists on staff who have worked there for many years.)
+However, community agencies also often have veteran therapists on staff who have worked there for many years.

 Keep an Open Mind